asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 ## Schur Complements and Diagonalisation of Partitioned Matrices
 ## Conditioned Distributions as Gaussians
+## Evolution of the Covariance Matrix
 ## Sampling from Multivariate Gaussian Distributions
-## Generalising Discrete Covariance Matrices to Kernels
+## Generalising Discrete Covariance Matrices to Kernels and the Representer Theorem